Benjamin-Stefan/job-fire/packages/adapter-redis/README.md

 ```

 -   `redisOptions` (optional): Configuration options for the Redis client as defined by the `RedisOptions` type from `ioredis`.
--   If no options are provided, the constructor will attempt to connect to Redis using the default configuration.
+-   If no options are provided, the constructor attempts to connect to Redis using the default configuration.

 ## 🤝 Contributing